 Gas Stations & Perfumes

 Do not stop to pump gas the day you are visiting.
-Petrochemical fumes stick to clothing and shoes and affect a person with MCS almost like spraying them with perfume would.
+Petrochemical fumes stick to clothing and shoes and can affect a person just the same as spraying them with perfume would.

 Perfumes are included in this section because over 95 percent of the chemicals in synthetic fragrances are derived from petrochemicals.